zenml-io/zenml/docs/book/getting-started/core-concepts.md

 Since pipelines can be set up with complex combinations of steps with various asynchronous dependencies between them, the Orchestrator is the component that decides what steps to run, when, and how to pass data between the steps.

-ZenML comes with a built-in *local orchestrator* designed to run on your local machine.
+ZenML comes with a default *local orchestrator* designed to run on your local machine.
 This is useful especially during the exploration phase of your project.
 You don't have to rent a cloud instance just to try out basic things.

 Once the pipeline is established you can switch to a full-fledged cloud stack that uses more sophisticated orchestrators like the Airflow or Kubeflow orchestrator.
-See the list of all orchestrators [here](../mlops-stacks/orchestrators/orchestrators.md).
+See the list of all orchestrators [here](../component-gallery/orchestrators/orchestrators.md).

 ### Artifact Store